mihaimatei/speedsteradvanced/README.md

 * MXPERTS JQUERY BASE - a workaround is provided in the instructions

 ### Alternatives ###
-You can also just use Fooman Speedster Advanced + FBalliano Magento Defer Javascripts from here: https://github.com/fballiano/magento-defer-javascripts
+You can also just use Fooman Speedster Advanced + FBalliano Magento Defer Javascripts from here: https://github.com/fballiano/magento-defer-javascripts , but there's no option to disable JS defer in config backend.